 - Plugins: View and manage your installed plugins

 - Settings: View and update your account settings

-- Switch account: Switch accounts and workspaces
+- Switch account: Switch between accounts

 - Add accounts: Log in to your Figma account